Apply for a Cotton & Natural Fibers Trading License in Dubai

 Global demand for natural fibres including cotton, jute, flax, and sisal continues to grow, driven in large part by the sustainability movement and consumer preference for plant-based, biodegradable materials.
 This trend is reinforcing the commercial case for establishing a trading presence in Dubai.
 The UAE maintains well-established trade corridors with India, Pakistan, Egypt, and East Africa, which are among the world's leading producers of raw cotton and other natural fibres.
 These relationships make sourcing and onward distribution considerably more efficient than operating from outside the region.

-What the Cotton and Natural Fibers Trading Licence Covers
+What the Cotton and Natural Fibers Trading License Covers

-As a trading licence, it authorises import, export, re-export, and local distribution within permitted zones.
-It is important to note that this licence does not extend to manufacturing or processing activities.
-Businesses wishing to carry out ginning, spinning, or other transformation processes would require a separate industrial licence in addition to or instead of the trading licence.
+As a trading license, it authorises import, export, re-export, and local distribution within permitted zones.
+It is important to note that this license does not extend to manufacturing or processing activities.
+Businesses wishing to carry out ginning, spinning, or other transformation processes would require a separate industrial license in addition to or instead of the trading license.

 Commodity traders and brokers sourcing raw materials for textile manufacturers in the GCC, Europe, or Asia